hackclub/winter/shreekar-developer.md

 ## Summary

-My brother and I want to combine our interets in PC building and 3D printing and create a custom PC network attached storage.
+My brother, my friend and I want to combine our interets in PC building and 3D printing and create a custom PC network attached storage.

 ## Plan